Hemshin people: Culture

 Hemshin peoples are well known for their baking, tea growing, and the clever jokes, riddles, and stories that they tell.
 Some of the anecdotes that the Muslim Hemshinli tell are actually based on older Armenian ones.
 They accompany dances with their own brand of music using the tulum (the Pontic bagpipe) (for the Western group), the şimşir kaval (flute made of buxus) (for the Eastern group) or the Hamshna-Zurna (Hamsheni zurna) (for the Northern group).
 The traditional occupations of the Turkish Hemshinli are cultivating tea and maize, breeding livestock, and beekeeping.
 The Northern Hamshenis of Russia and Georgia, meanwhile, are primarily known as citrus, corn, tobacco and tea growers as well as fishermen.

-The people of Hemshin are known for their traditional dress.
-Women often choose to wrap their head with a "pushi" or long piece of cloth donned with beads, while men often choose to wear hats and vests made of wool or cotton.
+The people of Hemshin are renowned for their distinctive traditional attire.
+Women often choose to wrap their heads with a "pushi" or a long piece of cloth adorned with beads, while men often opt for hats and vests made of wool or cotton.

 The Hemshin people and their mansions were featured in issue 12 of Cornucopia magazine.